 Kyoto Area Guide: Nene no Michi ねねの道

-Nene no Michi (The Path of Nene, pictured below right) is one of the reasons to make the trip to Kyoto.
-Located in Higashiyama Ward, along one of the main tourist corridors in eastern Kyoto, nene no Michi retains the look of a Kyoto that for the most part no longer exists.
+Nene no Michi (The Path of Nene, pictured below) is one of the reasons to make the trip to Kyoto.
+Located in Higashiyama Ward, along one of the main tourist corridors in eastern Kyoto, Nene no Michi retains the look of a Kyoto that for the most part no longer exists.

 Moreover, the street scape of Nene no Michi is unique in that it adheres to Kyoto building codes: there are no garish signs and telephone wires have been buried.
 In Kyoto, that makes it both beautiful and very unusual.

 Approaching from Maruyama Park and Yasaka Shrine, you walk down a gentle slope towards Kodaiji Temple on the left and Entokuin Temple on the right.
 There are a number of specialist shops and cafes in this area including the Kodaiji Rakusho cafe with its small koi carp pond famous for its delicious warabimochi.

 Kodaiji Temple was built in 1605 at the behest of Nene, for whom the street was later named.
 She was a noblewoman who was married to the warlord Toyotomi Hideyoshi, taking the title of "Kita no mandokoro".
 Following his death in 1598, Nene decided to become a nun and founded the Buddhist temple Kodaiji.
 She, her husband, and his mother are all buried there, along with Toyotomi Hideyori, the son of Hideyoshi by his concubine, Yodogimi.